tfest-dev/local-agent-core/README.md

 - `phi4` – `<|system|>/<|user|>/<|assistant|>` format
 - `plain` – simple system + user concatenation

+### TTS Hook (Optional)
+A simple text-to-speech hook is provided via `tts.speak_text`.

+By default, this just logs the text that would be spoken.
+In a real deployment, this function can be swapped or extended to use a concrete TTS engine (e.g. edge-tts, ElevenLabs, local speech synthesis).

+---

 ## Goals of the Project
 - Local-first, privacy-first design
-- Minimal dependencies
+- Minimal and transparent dependencies
-- Modular architecture (LLM, routing, prompts, tools)
+- Modular architecture (LLM runner, routing, prompts, tools, TTS)
 - Clear, maintainable code
 - Step-by-step expansion with tested milestones

-Next planned modules:
+---

+## Next Planned Modules
-- agent loop and tool hooks
+- **Agent loop** + simple tool/action hooks
-- optional TTS integration
-- browser interaction window
+- **Browser-based UI window** (lightweight, drop-in front-end)
+- **Local memory integration** (YAML/JSON or SQLite)
+- **Optional background task runner** for scheduled or long-running actions

+---

+## Status
+All existing modules are fully functional and tested independently.
+Each commit represents a clean, working milestone that can be extended safely.